 Teide National Park and cable car - "teleferico" is well marked from all directions.
 There is a huge parking lot next to the base station.
 Keep in mind the gates close after operating hours.
 Google Maps location parking cable car.

-Purchase your ticket online to secure a space in the cable car to get up to 3.555 m elevation.
+Purchase your ticket online to secure a space in the cable car to get up to an elevation of 3.555 m.
 Offered guided tours for sunrise, sunset, and stargazing are an outstanding experience.
 Also, these tours are likely to sell out quickly, and advanced booking is recommended.

 3 Must-Do Hikes at Teide

 How We Made It to the Top in Winter Although the Trail Was Closed

 Hikers are often not well equipped for Teide in the winter.
 Essential are hiking poles, spikes, and proper hiking boots depending on snow and ice.
 You can borrow crampons in the outdoor shop, La Laguna, for a small fee, which is what we did.
 (Google Maps location) They are super friendly.
 We had a long chat with the owner from Germany.

 If there is too much snow, only professional climbers are allowed to get access to Teide.
 You need an official document and proof of insurance in case of an emergency that the insurance covers the rescue.